What is the theme of READY PLAYER ONE?

 Garry from the Seems to Me blog is from the deep south.
 Together we’ve networked on how to attract more traffic to our sites, and he has repeatedly posted my writing to Google Plus which always results in a huge boost of traffic for me.
 What do real friends do Mr. Cline?
 They help and support each other.
 When the technology inherent in blogging confuses me, Garry writes me a witticism along with a link to the answer, and the frustration is dissipated, definitely a friend.

 I’ve “met” Alaskans, Canadians, and people who want to have a holiday gift exchange with me, just like “real” friends do.
 Carolyn West from the Southern California Lady Bloggers group never hesitates to answer my questions and enabled me to network with her group.
 Coincidentally, she turned out to be a friend of a friend.

 My opening paragraph explains that I disagree with Mr. Cline that real friendships and experiences are superior to virtual.
 They are both valuable; they equally have worth.
-On this Thanksgiving Day, I am newly grateful for the latter, the virtual reality.
+I am newly grateful for the latter, the virtual reality.